 How Far Should You Take Frugality?

-There is a definite need for some people to take their levels or frugality far past those of others.
+There is a definite need for some people to take their levels of frugality far past those of others.
 Likewise, there are people who don’t necessarily need to be frugal but recognize frugal traits are what brought them financial success in the first place and carry on.

 Here are some small wins you can focus on:

-- Daily Luxuries (coffee, eating out, candy etc.)
+- Daily luxuries (coffee, eating out, candy, etc.)

 When first starting your life and paying off debt, focusing on the small wins might be as necessary as focusing on the big wins.
 But, how far should you take it?

 Do you need to use coupons every time you shop?
 Should you only buy clothes from yard sales and thrift stores?
-Should you cancel your cable TV and drop your cell phone contract?
+Should you cancel your cable TV service and drop your cell phone contract?

 Frugality is about making smart decisions with your money.
-It is not about allowing yourself to have no fun or perks in life and it definitely does not have to mean watching every single penny.
+It is not about allowing yourself to have no fun or perks in life, and it definitely does not have to mean watching every single penny.

-While you should strive to make smart, money conscious choices you shouldn’t ban yourself from any fun or entertainment whatsoever.
+While you should strive to make smart, money-conscious choices, you shouldn’t ban yourself from any fun or entertainment whatsoever.

-If you try to be frugal for the sake of being frugal it’s not going to last.
-If you try to cut everything out of your budget at once it’s not going to last.
+If you try to be frugal for the sake of being frugal, it’s not going to last.
+If you try to cut everything out of your budget at once, it’s not going to last.

 Focus on the big things first.
-If you still don’t have money left in your budget to aggressively pay down debt, save, or invest then slowly start cutting those smaller costs.
+If you still don’t have money left in your budget to aggressively pay down debt, save, or invest, then slowly start cutting those smaller costs.
 Small intentional steps will be much more effective in the long run.

-Some people are born with what appears to be frugal genes, some are not.
+Some people are born with what appears to be frugal genes, and some are not.
 If you are in the latter of the two groups then you need to slowly build your frugal skills so that they stick.

 You can definitely associate some level of frugality to financial success.
-BUT it doesn’t have to be taken to the point of extreme couponing, constant bargain hunting, and deal snatching.
+But it doesn’t have to be taken to the point of extreme couponing, constant bargain hunting, and deal snatching.
 Make smart decisions, be aware of where your money is going, and do what is best for you.